akbarhashmi/GdriveApp/README.md

 ##### Prerequisites
 - Node.js and npm installed on your machine.
 - Google Cloud Platform project with the Drive API enabled.
 - OAuth 2.0 client credentials (client ID and client secret) for the Google Cloud Platform project.
+You can can these by setting up a Google Drive Api in GCloud and then registering credentials for a web application.

 ##### Steps
 1. Clone the repository to your local machine.